 Alternatively, to reduce the burden on API invoker side, API invoker may include subscriber IP address in the service API discover request in step 6 above and CCF uses implementation specific means (e.g. whois) to resolve the subscriber IP address to its owner information (e.g. API provider name) and then find the matching service API information with the owner information.
 CCF may also receive from the API provider, the mapping information between the subscriber IP address range information and the AEF information.
 For example, a NEF provider may share the IP address range information related to its subscribers that NEF provides the service to, while publishing the APIs at CCF.

-6.6.2 Evaluation
+6.6.2 Solution evaluation

 This solution addresses KI#4, it enables the API invoker to discover a proper AEF with API provider name or subscriber IP address for invoking an API related to UE.
 It is assumed that all AEF instances provided by the API provider know their owner's information and API invoker knows subscriber IP address.
 This solution is a viable CAPIF solution to be considered.